python-zk/kazoo/docs/index.rst

 edge-cases in :term:`Zookeeper` and other bugs that have been present in the Python C binding.
 Due to how the C library utilizes a separate C thread for :term:`Zookeeper` communication some libraries like `gevent`_ also don't work properly by default.

-Kazoo handles all of these cases and provides a new asynchronous API which is consistent when using threads or `gevent`_ greenlets.
+By utilizing a pure Python implementation, Kazoo handles all of these cases and provides a new asynchronous API which is consistent when using threads or `gevent`_ greenlets.

 Source Code
 ===========